ChristopherTopalian/Topalian_JavaScript_Bookmarklets/README.md

 https://github.com/ChristopherTopalian

 * With our Web Browser open, we press F12 to open the console.
-* Paste the Code into the console
+* Paste the Code into the Console
 * Press Enter

 The JavaScript Bookmarklet code will execute.

 #### ``` prompt and alert ```